ilyakava/cs344/Student Contributions/Notes/Lesson 1 - The GPU Programming Model.md

 Multiple dimensional layouts of blocks and threads are possible (1,2,3D for both grid of blocks, and grids of threads).
 (Blocks in y dimension, threads in x dimension).

 GPUs are good at MAP, b/c of large number of processors, optimize for throughput.

+# Problem Set 1 - Convert to Greyscale